Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Experimental Results

-As done in previous works \cite{HardNet,DOAP,SOSNet,HyNet}, we train the models on the {\it Liberty} subset of Brown and evaluate on the test split `a' of HPatches.
-The corresponding mean Average Precision (mAP) of each method are reported in Fig.~\ref{fig:hpatches_a}.
-As we can see, the derived student models outperform their teachers respectively, and the derived DesDis-HyNet (DesDis-Hy) performs best among all the comparative methods, which are consistent with those on Brown as reported above.
+As done in previous works \citep{HardNet,DOAP,SOSNet,HyNet}, we train the models on the {\it Liberty} subset of Brown, and then evaluate on the test split `a' of HPatches.
+The corresponding mean Average Precision (mAP) of each method are reported in \cref{fig:hpatches_a}.
+As seen from this figure, the derived student models outperform their teachers respectively, and the derived DesDis-HyNet (DesDis-Hy) performs best among all the comparative methods, which are consistent with those on the Brown dataset as reported above.